Back to Top

 2 Saving a large group such as a village or town from a dire threat for little or no monetary reward

-Note that only full Honor classes can ever fluctuate by more than one point at a time.
+Note that typically only full Honor classes can ever fluctuate by more than one point at a time.

 A word of caution regarding Honor classes: due to the very subjective nature of this class mechanic, it is advised that those inexperienced with role playing avoid using Honor classes.
 A great deal of the mechanic is based on role-playing cause/effect scenarios that inexperienced players may not be comfortable navigating.
 Also note that generally speaking, expected fluctuations in a character’s Honor level should be on the scale of 1-3 points per quest/campaign.
 It is not the intent of this class to have Honor fluctuate up and down by a large number each battle or play session.